The light MSSM Higgs boson mass for large $\tan\beta$ and complex input parameters: Derivation of two-loop threshold corrections

 where $P$ is a coupling constant, a running quark mass, or the vacuum expectation value.
 Inserting this relation into the self-energy $\widetilde{\Sigma}_{hh}^{\MS,\SM}(M_h^2)$ induces a shift at one order higher in the loop expansion,

 The first term on the right-hand side of this equation represents the self-energy which has the same analytic form as $\widetilde{\Sigma}_{hh}^{\MS,\SM}$ but with all \MS SM coupling constants and masses being replaced with their \DR MSSM counterparts.
-Therefore, the two self-energies are equal at the one-loop level (the different regularisation does not lead to a different result in this case).
+Therefore, the two self-energies are equal at the one-loop level (since in the present discussion we neglect electroweak corrections the different regularisation does not lead to a different result).
 The difference between the two self-energies is encoded in the quantity $\widehat{\Sigma}_{hh}^{\SM,{\rm shifts}}$ which is of two-loop order and higher.

 The renormali{\sz}ed self-energy of the SM-like Higgs boson in the full MSSM can be split into parts,

 where the SM part contains contributions from the diagrams with only SM particles and the non-SM part (indicated as ``n/SM'') originates from the diagrams with at least one non-SM particle.